skillrepos/k8s-dev-v2/codespace-labs.md

 code -d ../extra/lab6-values.yaml charts/roar-db/values.yaml
 ```

 Then click on the arrow circled in red in the figure.
 This will update the values file with the change.
-Then Save your changes and exit meld.
+Then you can close that diff tab.

 ![adding values into values.yaml](./images/k8sdev15.png?raw=true "Adding values into values.yaml")